What To Look For When Buying A House: A Guide For Home Buyers

 5. Homeowners Association (HOA)

-This is one aspect you’ll need to consider both before you begin looking for a house and after you’ve found one you’re interested in.
-Some homes are part of a local HOA, which is an organization that oversees the management of a residential community.
-As part of living in a community run by an HOA, you’ll likely have to pay some sort of fee to help maintain any common areas and community amenities, and there may also be restrictions on what you can and can’t do with your home.
+Some homes are part of a local HOA, an organization that manages a residential community.
+When you live in a community run by an HOA, you likely pay a fee to help maintain common areas and community amenities, and the HOA may limit what you can and can’t do with your home.

 6. Amenities